 The 2018 hurricane season has been extraordinarily active in parts of the U.S., with Hurricane Florence currently impacting millions in the Carolinas.
 As this natural disaster unfolds, the staff here at VolunteerMatch is doing its part to ensure that, if you are in an affected community, you are prepared and safe.
 And if you are looking to help with disaster relief efforts, you know about the most effective ways to contribute.

-NCEFT provides physical, occupational, and speech therapy that utilizes equine movement as part of the plan of treatment, adaptive riding, Veterans and First Re sponders programs, special-eduction school programs, summer camps, social skills groups and more for children and adults with a variety of cognitive and physical disabilities.
+NCEFT provides physical, occupational, and speech therapy that utilizes equine movement as part of the plan of treatment, adaptive riding, Veterans and First Responders programs, special-eduction school programs, for children and adults with a variety of cognitive and physical disabilities.
+Session Volunteers

 Every patient/client session requires volunteers to make our programs possible.
-Session volunteers (also known as side walkers) are integral members of the hippotherapy and adaptive riding teams.
+Session volunteers (also known as side walkers) are integral members of the therapy and adaptive riding teams.
 They work directly with and are guided by our staff therapists and instructors to support the patients and students during sessions.
-Session volunteers do not need previous experience with horses or with people with disabilities - they just need enthusiasm, strong backs, and the stamina to keep up with our patients and horses!
-Session volunteers walk beside the patient on the horse for the entire therapy session, and their primary job is maintaining the safety of that patient at all times.
-Side walkers must meet the qualifications noted below as well as attend a training session/orientation prior to working with patients.
+Session volunteers do not need previous experience with horses or with people with disabilities - they just need enthusiasm, and the stamina to keep up with our patients and horses!
+Session volunteers walk (trot at times) beside the patient on the horse for the entire therapy session, and their primary job is maintaining the safety of that patient at all times.
+Side walkers must meet the qualifications (16 yrs, strong enough to lift 35 lbs. ability to trot in sand) as well as attend a training session/orientation prior to working with patients.